Planck Raises $71M to Date to Expand its First-to-Market Cognitive Business Analytics Platform

-NEW YORK, Sept.
-14, 2022 (GLOBE NEWSWIRE) -- Planck, a leading AI-powered data and analytics platform, recently closed a $23 million funding round to continue its mission of empowering commercial insurers with real-time and accurate insights.
+TEL AVIV, Israel, Sept.
+15, 2022 (GLOBE NEWSWIRE) -- Planck, a leading AI-powered data and analytics platform, recently closed a $23 million funding round to continue its mission of empowering commercial insurers with real-time and accurate insights.
 The financing, which brings the company’s total to $71 million, was led by Vintage Investment Partners and all existing financial investors, including Team8, Greenfield, Arbor Ventures, Viola, 3L Capital, HDI and Nationwide, alongside private angel investors.

-“Our record acceleration and the confidence of investors during this economic uncertainty is a strong indicator of the platform's value and necessity,” said CEO and founder Elad Tsur.
-“We are energized to continue our journey of bringing the most advanced AI-powered insights to the financial services industry across the globe, and thankful for the ongoing trust of our customers and partner community.”
+“Our record acceleration and the confidence of investors during this economic downturn is a strong indicator of the platform's value and necessity,” said CEO and founder Elad Tsur.
+“We are energized to continue our journey of bringing the most advanced AI-powered insights to the financial services industry across the globe and excited to achieve the vision we are forging alongside our customers, investors and employees.”

 Among others, six of the top ten commercial insurance carriers in the U.S, as well as top carriers in Europe and Japan are already benefiting from Planck’s offerings.